getzola/zola/docs/content/documentation/content/taxonomies.md

 In a similar manner to how section and pages calculate their output path:
 - the taxonomy name is never slugified
-- the taxonomy entry (eg. as specific tag) is slugified when `slugify_paths` is enabled in the configuration
+- the taxonomy entry (eg. as specific tag) is slugified when `slugify_taxonomy_terms` is enabled in the configuration

 The taxonomy pages are then available at the following paths: